-The Arachnoid Rush skin almost turns Octane into an alternative Spider-man villain, possibly infected with the symbiote.
-The legendary cosmetic is given to anyone who buys the Octane Edition of Apex, which also comes with 2,150 Apex coins and multiple other skins.
+The Arachnoid Rush skin almost turns Octane into an alternative Spider-Man villain, possibly infected with the symbiote.
+The legendary cosmetic is given to anyone who buys the Octane Edition of Apex, which also comes with 2,150 Apex Coins and multiple other skins.

-If any Octane main were to dream a skin that made him look like a futuristic terminator that traveled back through time for revenge, it would probably look like the XL-R8.
+If any Octane main were to dream of a skin that made him look like a futuristic terminator that traveled back through time for revenge, it would probably look like the XL-R8.

 This skin was added to the game alongside the System Override event in March 2020.
 It features Octane as a robot that doesn’t get one bit tired from all the running.